 Ending the Game is a curriculum created by Rachel Thomas, who is a survivor and an appointed member of the United States Advisory Council on Human Trafficking.
-Ending the Game is nationally recognized as a promising practice in working with exploited and trafficked youth.
+Home on the Range is trained in Ending the Game, which is nationally recognized as a promising practice in working with this population.
 Ms. Thomas and I have had several conversations about our work with her curriculum.
-Home on the Range is the first and only program to implement equine-assisted therapy as an add on to her curriculum.
-And she loves it.
-Ms. Thomas is so intrigued that she highlighted a clip of one of our youth working with her horse on the Ending the Game website.
-Ms. Thomas has also stated her intentions to come to ND in August and with permission, bring her video crew and interview any willing youth who have been exploited or trafficked, about their experiences at Home on the Range.
+Home on the Range is the first, and only program to implement an equine assisted psychotherapy component to her curriculum, and she loves it.
+Ms. Thomas is so intrigued that she has highlighted a clip of one of our youth doing a session with her horse on her Ending the Game website.
+Ms. Thomas has also stated her intentions to come to ND in August and with permission, bring her video crew and interview any willing youth who have been exploited or trafficked about their experiences at Home on the Range.
 We are making national waves with our program.
-We could work together to put ND on the cutting edge of work done with these youth.
+We could work together to put ND on the national scene of work being done with this population.